telerik/ajax-docs/controls/grid/functionality/filtering/how-to/filter-by-listtextfield-for-griddropdowncolumn.md

 ---
 title: Filter By ListTextField for GridDropDownColumn
-page_title: Filter By ListTextField for GridDropDownColumn | UI for ASP.NET AJAX Documentation
+page_title: Filter By ListTextField for GridDropDownColumn | RadGrid for ASP.NET AJAX Documentation
 description: Filter By ListTextField for GridDropDownColumn
 slug: grid/functionality/filtering/how-to/filter-by-listtextfield-for-griddropdowncolumn
 tags: filter,by,listtextfield,for,griddropdowncolumn